dummy4program/QAProject/README.md

 * age - an integer
 * weight - a double datatype due to the need to use decimal places

+Service, Controller and Repo classes were also used to add functionality and best practice standards to the application.

 ---

 </details>